RhodiumToad/pllua-ng/doc/pllua.md

     1. If the input value is not a single string, and a transform function exists for this type, then the transform function is called to try and convert the value.
+Certain types (for example `jsonb` and, in version 2.0.3+ of this module, date/time types), have built-in special transform functions which are documented below.

     0. If there is more than one input value, an error is raised.